rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 ## 🧐 Problem addressed 🧐

-The screenshot below shows [Google Trends](https://trends.google.com/trends/explore?date=all_2008&gprop=youtube&q=podcast&hl=en-US) data for the search term "podcast" on YouTube from 2008 to the present, highlighting a clear long-term upward trend in podcast popularity.
+The screenshot below shows [Google Trends](https://trends.google.com/trends/explore?date=all_2008&gprop=youtube&q=podcast&hl=en-US) data for the search term *podcast* on YouTube worldwide from 2008 to the present, highlighting a clear long-term upward trend in podcast popularity.

 ![Google Trends data for the search term "podcast" on YouTube from 2008 to the present](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/google_trends_podcast_on_youtube.png)